MonkeManX/monkemanx.github.io/content/media.md

 {{< media "/attachments/house_1977.jpg" "House (1977)" "https://en.wikipedia.org/wiki/House_(1977_film)" >}}
 A Japanese comedy-horror movie that’s really weird but cool.
 It’s about a group of high school girls who go together to a house in the countryside, where strange things start to happen.
 {{< /media >}}

+{{< media "/attachments/frida_images.jpeg" "Frida (2002)" "https://www.imdb.com/title/tt0120679/" >}}
+See <a href="/tangled_thoughts/frida/">review here</a>.
+{{< /media >}}

+{{< details "Old" "false" "nomd" >}}

+{{< media "/attachments/beu_is_afraid.jpg" "Beu is Afraid" "https://www.imdb.com/title/tt13521006/" >}}

+Another surrealist movie centered around Beau, like the name of the movie implies the protagonist who is afraid of everything.
+It explores themes of guilt, cowardice, family trauma, and the modern way of life.
+It's another movie I really like, though with its running time of 3 hours, it can be a bit long.

+{{< /media >}}

+{{< media "/attachments/doctor_strange_love.jpg" "Doctor Strangelove or: How I Learned to Stop Worrying and Love the Bomb" "https://www.imdb.com/title/tt0057012/" >}}
+It is a black comedy that satirizes the threat of nuclear destruction during the Cold War.
+It criticizes the dogma of mutual assured destruction.
+The movie is not too long and very fun, with the only potentially off-putting aspect being that it is in black and white.
+{{< /media >}}

+{{< /details >}}

 ## TV-Shows